 The urban myth says that the average person uses less than 10% of their brain, and the latent part could be developed to provide supernatural psychic powers.
-I don’t know about superpowers and all of that jazz, I’d just like to not lose my keys so often.
+While that certainly is a myth, that is not to dismiss the power of psychic abilities.
+Many people experience true clarity in their life by making use of psychic platforms such as Keen psychics, an online service that allows people to talk to psychics online.
+Now personally, I don’t know about superpowers and all of that jazz, I’d just like to not lose my keys so often.

 Thankfully, Travesty games believes the myth because they’ve come out with a game that has two superhuman brainiacs blasting each other with psychic powers that would make Dionne Warwick’s Psychic Friends Network go green with envy.
 Or maybe cause their heads to explode in a sea of broken teeth and grey matter.
 Either way, it’s got really cool art, and in a 2-player card game, only the art and gameplay really matter.